 Clem Sunter – News 24 Article

 One of the reasons I made it up the hierarchy at Anglo was an ability I acquired from the head of the mining economics department to evaluate projects.
 In fact, the first one which I became involved in using this skill was the Ergo project to treat all the old slimes dams on the East Rand.
-It turned out to be a spectacular success from a financial point of view because of a factor entirely beyond the control of any member of the feasibility study team – the gold price which more than doubled by the time the plant was commissioned in 1978 and then went on to average over $600 an ounce in 1980.
+It turned out to be a spectacular success from a financial point of view because of a factor entirely beyond the control of any supporter of the feasibility study team – the gold price which more than doubled by the time the plant was commissioned in 1978 and then went on to average over $600 an ounce in 1980.
 Naturally, despite this good fortune, we happily accepted the full credit for the project’s success!

 We are now halfway through the period of consultation on the latest gazetted rates for e-tolling, and I have not seen any detailed financial projections for the first 20 years around which a public debate can take place.
 I am particularly sensitive to this issue having been firmly admonished on this very website for initially being in favour of e-tolling.
 The criticism which swung me to the other side was the sheer cost of raising money this way to pay off the R20bn loan Sanral had taken on to effect the improvements to the Gauteng road network.
 Why not redeem the loan by an increase in fuel levies which would not attract a huge administration cost, the detractors persuasively argued.